A personal interview remains the most important part of hiring.

 9. Save your Time, Use Pre-employment Skills Testing

 Lots of your interviewing time can be saved with pre-hire skills assessment that can evaluate the candidates skills.
-Choose reliable assessment software that can filter applicants quickly based your desired skills.
+Choose reliable recruitment testing software that can filter applicants quickly based your desired skills.
 This way you get to spend your time talking to the right candidates during the interview.

 Your judgment of candidate as right-fit & competent with respect to the job is very crucial as it will decide the fate of the candidate as well as the fate of your company.